 Being a feminist means you believe that men and women are equal!

 That’s it!
 Period.
 What feminism doesn’t mean are many things.
 Feminism doesn’t mean that you hate men, it doesn’t mean that you hate masculine women (yes, I heard that as well believe it or not!), it doesn’t mean that you think women are superior to men.
 Feminism doesn’t mean that the world should be lead by dominatrix women who enslave the male population (and yes, I read about that crazy scenario on a blog as well).
-Feminism, of course, also includes the LGBTQ community.
+Feminism, of course, also includes the LGBTQ+ community.
 Why is that even a question?
-It’s mindblowing how many things feminism doesn’t mean, yet they are more discussed than the simple statement that being a feminist truly is!
+It’s mindblowing how many things feminism doesn’t mean, yet they are more discussed than the simple statement what being a feminist truly is!

 If you are male and consider yourself a feminist, it means that you believe that a woman should receive the same paycheck as you and a female competitor deserves the same chances as you.
 You believe that men and women are equal and worthy of equal rights.
 If you are female and consider yourself a feminist, you believe the same exact thing.
 Isn’t that amazing?!

 There are people who try to make this overly complicated by saying they aren’t feminists but egalitarian.
 So what now?!
 Egalitarian, by definition, means that someone believes in the equality of all people, especially in political, economic and social life.
 For me that comes in the package.
-It wouldn’t make much sense to call yourself egalitarian but not feminist or does it?
+It wouldn’t make much sense to call yourself egalitarian but not feminist, or does it?

 The bottom line is, that feminist isn’t a dirty word and you shouldn’t feel afraid to use it.
-Quite the opposite actually, you should shout if from the rooftops and be informed about what you can do to empower your fellow females.
+Quite the opposite actually: you should shout if from the rooftops and be informed about what you can do to empower your fellow females.
 Maybe you want to start with my not-so-ranty rant on how important it is that Women Empower Women or why it pains me that it’s still such a foreign concept to Live Feminism!
 I, for one, am a feminist with a never ending to-do list.
 Who are you?

 (Image via girlboss)